 We (yes, you and me both) carry too much fat on our bellies.
-And that dang belly fat makes those sit ups and crunches pointless.
+And that dang belly fat makes those sit-ups and crunches pointless.

 Because our abs sit UNDER our belly fat.
 So I don’t care if you spend 40 hours a week training abs.
 You might have the most beautiful, washboard abs on the planet.
 But if you have any amount of belly fat, that perfect washboard will always be hidden.
 It’s like spending hours on your ’65 Mustang GT but never taking it out of the garage.
 What the heck is the point?

 And despite what those senseless ab training programs tell you, more crunches does not decrease your belly fat.
 Nope.
 Not at all worth noting.

 So do you wanna know what the ultimate training program is for abs?